How to use Super Mini Alphabets with add-ons.

-My first line starts with a capital H on page 41, so I find H and use the measurements in the first column of measurements labelled as ‘1st line’.
+My first line starts with a capital H on page 41, so I find H and use the measurements in the first column labelled as ‘1st line’.

 skip a page (turn the page over, no marking or folding or anything),

 mark p again, (double check when you have two together that you remember to mark it again, it’s easily missed!)

 Then I need to mark up Easter on the 5th line.
 So I find Capital E and the 5th line measurements (these are further on in the file, the front page has an index which tells you which page each case and line starts on), check my start page for the lower line (don’t forget this step!)